 Sales wins customers and customer service keeps them.
 Growing your business depends on both.
 In recent posts, I’ve addressed how easy and profitable it can be to use an information system to beat the pants of your competitors at customer service and turn your sales reps into top performers by getting them just a little bit organized.

-If you ‘re sales team and customer service team are both finely tuned to execute efficiently and effectively, you will beat your competition everytime.
+If your sales team and customer service team are both finely tuned to execute efficiently and effectively, you will beat your competition every time.
 This is virtually guaranteed.
 Why?

 Because most companies struggle so much with getting there.